peterchigozirim/WebCopy/README.md

   - Maps URLs to local files; paths ending in `/` or lacking an extension are saved as `index.html`.

 - **Same-site asset downloading**
-  - Collects and downloads common assets referenced by:
+  - Downloads common assets referenced by:
     - `img`
     - `script[src]`
     - `link[href]` (typically CSS)